drug-design/course/docs/chapters/conformational-analysis.md

 ### Distribution of Energy Strain

-The following example illustrates a case where the strain energy of the starting conformer is high due to severe van der Waals repulsions and can be reduced only with substantial deformations of other components including torsional, stretching and bending energies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/distribution-energy-strain-f8cf1461'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates a case where the strain energy of the starting conformer is high due to severe van der Waals repulsions and can be reduced only with substantial deformations of other components including torsional, stretching and bending energies.
 In the final minimized conformer, the forces acting on the atoms are all balanced.
 *[nce]: New Chemical Entity: a compound not previously described.